This article is the writing equivalent of a hot water bottle for these cold, cold days.

 We are excited to see what happens with it going forward.

 The Simpsons Couch Gag [Reservoir Dogs] | Lee Hardcastle

-Over the years, plenty of creators have created their own version of a Simpsons couch gag with Justin Roiland of Rick and Morty being one of them.
-However, Lee has created something wholly unique, a claymation short that takes a lot from Tarantino’s Reservoir Dogs but with characters that we’ve been familiar with for over twenty-five years.
-The bloodshed is impactful because of it.
+Over the years, plenty of creators have shown us their own version of a Simpsons couch gag, but Lee has created something wholly unique – a claymation short that takes a lot from Tarantino’s Reservoir Dogs, but with characters we’ve been familiar with for over 25 years.
+The bloodshed is more impactful because of it.

-The way in which the story is told over the minute and a half is wonderful and is full of surprises that keep you guessing the whole way through.
+The way in which the story is told over the minute-and-a-half is wonderful, and it’s full of surprises that keep you guessing the whole way through.
 We’re still thinking about it now.
 Please watch it and give this art the views that it deserves.

 Emma Blackery has released a whole bunch of music.
 Due to her talent and passionate audience, many of her viewers have chosen to cover her music for their own channels.
 In this video, Emma sits down and watches a selection of these covers, commenting on them as she goes.
-We thought one of them is especially exquisite- you’ll have to watch to try and work out which one you think it is.
+We think one of them is especially exquisite – but you’ll have to watch to try and work out which!

 Lucy Moon’s 168 Hours is back.
-This one is filled with the quintessential Lucy hallmarks, incredible music choices, arty shots and insightful introspection…did we mention the music?!
-We’re incredibly jealous of the fact that she saw Kendrick Lamar and James Blake live and the obscenely wonderful amount of pancakes in this video.
+This one is filled with the quintessential Lucy hallmarks: incredible music choices, arty shots, and insightful introspection… did we mention the music?!
+We’re incredibly jealous of the fact that she saw Kendrick Lamar and James Blake live, and of the obscenely wonderful amount of pancakes in this video.
 Our hunger pangs have now set in!